Genus bounds for min-max minimal surfaces: Introduction

+The main result due to Simon-Smith is that some min-max sequence converges to a smooth minimal surface realizing the width, whose genus is controlled:

-The main result of Colding-De Lellis \cite{cd} is the following: \begin{thm} (Colding-De Lellis \cite{cd}) Given a Heegaard splitting $H$ of M, there exists a min-max sequence $\Sigma_j$ of surfaces isotopic to $H$ such that where $\Gamma_i$ are smooth closed embedded minimal surfaces and $m_i$ are positive integers.
-Moreoever, \end{thm}
+\begin{thm}[Simon-Smith Min-Max Theorem (1982) \cite{cd},\cite{dp},\cite{ss}] Let $M$ be a closed oriented Riemannian $3$-manifold admitting a Heegaard surface $H$ of genus $g$.
+Then some min-max sequence $\Sigma_{t_i}^i$ of surfaces isotopic to $H$ converges as varifolds to $\sum_{j=1}^k n_j \Gamma_j$, where $\Gamma_j$ are smooth embedded pairwise disjoint minimal surfaces and where $n_j$ are positive integers.
+Moreoever, The genus of the limiting minimal surface can be controlled as follows: